Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Introduction

-describing a non-autonomous complex system of size $m\geq 1$.
-We define for each fixed $\tt \in (0,T)$ an elliptic operator in divergence form in the following way: Consider the bounded sesquilinear form\footnote{Here, $\nabla_x$ denotes the gradient in the variable $x$.
+To make the notation more precise, we define for each fixed $\tt \in (0,T)$ an elliptic operator in divergence form in the following way: consider the bounded sesquilinear form\footnote{Here, $\nabla_x$ denotes the gradient in the variable $x$.
 For the sake of readability, let us agree to omit the underlying sets $(0,T)$ and $\R^d$ in the notation of function space; instead, we will indicate the underlying set by the indices $t$ and $x$.
 For instance, we will simply write $\Wx^{1,2}$ instead of $\Wx^{1,2}(\R^d)$ and so on.}